divalin757/fzf-file-manager/README.md

 ```sh
 brew install fzf trash-cli exa fd
 ```
-after you installed the dependencies you need to make the script executeable like so
+after you installed the dependencies you need to copy the script into a file

+then you need to make the script executeable like so

 ```sh
 chmod +x filemanager.sh